abayochocoball/hollow_memories/README.md

 ### Download a live stream as it is occuring
 See [Download a single video](#download-a-single-video) and [Download a members only video](#download-a-members-only-video).
 Using a url for a livestream will download the stream in real time starting from the moment the command is started.
 You can end the download at any time by pressing `Ctrl + C` or let it end on its own when the stream ends.
 Do note that this will not download anything before when you started the command.

+**VERY IMPORTANT**
+When ending the download, **ONLY HIT Ctrl C ONCE**.
+Then wait for it to exit on its own.
+Hitting `Ctrl + C` twice will cause `youtube-dl` to exit without correctly saving the file and you will end up with a corrupted file.

 ## FAQ
 ### What -f option do I need to pass to get the highest quality video and audio?
 None.
 New versions of youtube-dl will automatically pick the best quality available when no -f option is presented.